 - Take some water but there are places to purchase more

-- Food and drinks are very reasonable if you need to buy it there
+- Food and drinks are very reasonable if you need to buy them there

 Day 2 in Beijing

-Hopefully, you got a good nights sleep at your Beijing accommodation and are ready for day 2 in Beijing!
+Hopefully, you got a good night’s rest at your Beijing accommodation and are ready for day 2 in Beijing!

 Temple of Heaven